Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 Key Terms: food chain, predator, prey, community, adaptation, habitat, camouflage, niche, extinction, species, scat, track, wings, scales, fur, feathers

-Un-Natural Trail Activity & Challenge
+Un-Natural Trail Activity & Observation Skills Challenge

 2nd Grade - Adult